1delta-DAO/docs/margin-aggregation.md

 ## Margin Trading In DeFi

-To open margin positions, users can manulally loop through the following steps if they want to open an ETH-long psoition with 4x leverage.
+To open margin positions, users can manually loop through the following steps if they want to open an ETH-long position with 4x leverage.

 1. Supply initial collateral in ETH worth $1,000
 2. Borrow $800 worth of USDC (80% of %1,000)